tekumara/notes/python-distribution-packages.md

 ## Distributions

 _sdist_: source distribution.
 Source files + metadata in a source archive, ie: a `tar.gz`.
 Will require a compiler toolchain to build any C extensions.
-During pip install, _setup.py_ is run to build a wheel.
+During pip install, _setup.py_ is run to build a wheel if the _wheel_ package is installed.

-_bdist_wheel_: binary distribution, packaged as a wheel file, ie: a `.whl` file which is a gzipped tar containing built binaries + metadata (dist-info) without setup.py.
+_bdist\_wheel_: binary distribution, packaged as a wheel file, ie: a `.whl` file which is a gzipped tar containing built binaries + metadata (dist-info) without setup.py.
 Doesn't require a C compile step.
 Creates `.pyc` files during installation to match the python interpreter used.
 Built for a particular OS and version of python eg: `pybay-1.0-3.0-py27-abi3-inux_x86_64.whl`.
+Package metadata is installed in an adjacent _dist-info_ directory.

 git repo: pip can install from a git repo.
 It treats the git repo as a source dist.